 The Board holds regularly scheduled meetings in January, April, July, and October.
-During the fiscal year ended December 31, 2013, the Board held four meetings.
+During the fiscal year ended December 31, 2015, the Board held four meetings.
 All directors attended at least 75% of the aggregate number of meetings of the Board and committees on which they served.
 The Company's directors are encouraged, but not required, to attend the Company's Annual Meeting.
-Twelve directors attended the 2013 Annual Meeting.
+Eight directors attended the 2015 annual meeting of shareholders.